mberger2015/osb-core/README.md

-# cf-service-broker-core
+# osb-model

-This project provides core functionalities for Cloud Foundry Service Broker.
-It needs deployment services and a persistence service (see https://github.com/evoila/cf-service-broker-deployment and https://github.com/evoila/cf-service-broker-persistence) as well as a concrete implementation of service binding routines for a concrete service (for examples see https://github.com/evoila/cf-service-broker-example and https://github.com/evoila/cf-service-broker-elasticsearch).
+This project is a fork from the osb-core repository with the goal to seperate core and model.